 Make sure your doctor knows all medicines and dietary supplements you’re taking.
 Some of them, including St. John’s Wort and certain antibiotics, can interfere with birth control pills.

 Does the progestin-only pill have disadvantages?

-Like regular birth control pills, the progestin-only pill has to be taken for a week before it can protect you from pregnancy.
+Like regular birth control pills, the progestin-only pill must be taken for a week before it can protect you from pregnancy.
 So for the first week, you need to use another kind of contraception, such as condoms, along with the mini-pill.

-If you miss a day completely, you have to use a second method of birth control for one week.
-You can’t take two mini-pills the next day to make up for a missed pill.
+If you miss a day completely, you must use a second method of birth control for one week.
+You can’t take two mini pills the next day to make up for a missed pill.